 Wow, you really have quite a list of projects planned!

 I’m looking forward to see your WIP’s and FO’s appear in the various GAL 2014 threads 🙂

-I knit obsessively, I take my knitting to meetings (it helps me listen and focus), I take it on the bus, when I’m being driven somewhere, to wait outside meeting rooms etc. My handbag always has emergency knitting in it.
+I knit obsessively.
+I take my knitting to meetings (it helps me listen and focus).
+On the bus, when I’m being driven somewhere, to wait outside meeting rooms etc. My handbag always has emergency knitting in it.
 It puts the brain into an Alpha state, so it helps relax you as if you had been meditating.

 Yes, I can see how all those minutes here and there are adding up…

 I treat it like a piece of work and schedule it into my day.
 Control freak maybe?